thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 :::

-Throughout the Scriptures, God spoke of a coming Savior - one who would crush the serpent, bless the nations, bear the sins of many and establish an eternal kingdom.
+Throughout the Scriptures, God spoke of a coming Saviour - one who would crush the serpent, bless the nations, bear the sins of many and establish an eternal kingdom.
 [Jesus fulfilled more than 350 messianic prophecies.](./prophecies-fulfilled#350-prophecies-fulfilled-by-jesus)
 By fulfilling the Law and Prophets, Jesus didn't discard the Old Testament - He brought it to life, revealing it's deeper meaning and perfect purpose.
-From Abraham to David to Isaiah, every promise finds it's *Yes and Amen* in Him ([2 Cor 1:20](https://www.biblegateway.com/passage/?search=2%20Cor%201%3A20&version=NKJV)) His fulfillment of Scripture proves not only that God is sovereign over history, but that His love, patience and purpose stretch across generations.
+From Abraham to David to Isaiah, every promise finds it's *Yes and Amen* in Him ([2 Cor 1:20](https://www.biblegateway.com/passage/?search=2%20Cor%201%3A20&version=NKJV)) His fulfilment of Scripture proves not only that God is sovereign over history, but that His love, patience and purpose stretch across generations.

 Jesus is the thread that weaves together the entire Bible - from Genesis to Revelation - offering hope that is rooted